girishjjain/DevResx/scala.md

 ### Scala REPL
+* The ```scala``` command can run in two modes, as an interactive shell or in batch mode.
+If we don't provide any arguments, the scala command brings up the interactive shell.
+However, if we provide a file name then it runs the code in it within a stand-alone JVM.
+You could provide a script file or a compiler-generated .class file.
 * To load an existing class in Scala REPL use :load FileName.scala
 * To enter paste mode use :paste and then press ^D to exit from paste mode
+* You can view the bytecode generated during the execution of the scala command using the -savecompiled option before the file name and the tool will save it to a JAR file

 ### Companion (Singleton) Objects